SystemCraftsman/rust-operator-plugins/README.md

+> WARNING: **Just hold on before sharing this repo publicly!
+This will be announced on social media and YouTube soon!**

 # Rust Operator SDK Plugin

 A Rust-based plugin for the [Operator SDK](https://sdk.operatorframework.io/) that helps you scaffold Kubernetes Operators with Rust.
 This project aims to simplify and enhance the development experience for Kubernetes operators written in Rust.